March, consumer credit card debt decreased by $2.6 billion bringing the amount to $1.027 trillion, based on the May 2018 Federal

 Reserve Consumer Credit Report.
 And, 39 percent of credit card users say they carry a monthly balance, according to the 2017

 Consumer Financial Literacy Survey, by the National Foundation for Credit Counseling.

-how can you get out of credit card debt and avoid carrying a lifelong financial burden?
-Here are 3 financial advice tips to
+So, how can you payoff credit card debt and avoid a lifelong financial burden?
+Here are 3 financial

 1. Seek Professional Guidance

 guidance for advice to solve a financial problem.
 Would you agree that you might be in better shape financially if you had

 financial guidance to payoff credit card debt before you started using credit cards?
 Educate yourself to learn how you can get

 out of debt and improve your financial well-being.

 a Proven Plan

 Follow a proven payoff plan that prevents you from carrying a lifelong burden